Tama people: Subgroups

-The Tama are made up of a number of subgroups: Abu Sharib (approximately 50,000 people), Asungor (60,000), Dagel, Erenga (35,000), Gimr (50,000), Kibet, Marari (20,000), Mileri (9,000), and Tama proper.
+The Tama are made up of some subgroups: Abu Sharib (approximately 50,000 (Gimr (50,000), Kibet, Marari (20,000), Mileri (9,000), and Tama proper.

 The traditional home of the Tama is Dar Tama.
 All reside in Chad, except the Gimr and the Mileri, who live near Saref Omra and Kebkabiya in Sudan.
 In 2006, due to violence between the Tama and the Zaghawa, 1,800 Tama refugees fled to Mile and Kounoungo, United Nations-sponsored refugee camps.

 Governance

 For centuries, the Tama were governed by sultans.
 Many of these were believed to be of Dadjo origin.
 In the 1800s they were a warlike tribe who was known for their use of the spear, who had maintained their independence for the previous two centuries.
 On at least two occasions, they resisted the invasions from other tribes.

 At various times they have been subjected to the sultans of Wadai on the west and Darfur on the east, but have always had their own sultan.
 For example, they were part of the Sultanate of Darfur in the early 1800s.
 Turkish-Egyptian Sudan governed the area in the late 1800s.
 During the French colonial period, France really only governed southern Chad, and therefore not the Dar Tama region, but a figurehead sultan was put in place to govern the area.